-1. From the command line, type, 'cd /dev' and press <Enter>.

-2. From the command line, type: 'type: sh MAKEDEV da##' (where ## > 15, e.g. da18) and press <Enter>.

-3. Repeat the step for any additional devices.
-To check the number of devices in the system, use the command "dmesg | more".

-4. Once you have created the required device nodes, bring up the /stand/sysinstall application and go to configure -> Fdisk.
+- 1. From the command line, type, 'cd /dev' and press <Enter>. - 2.
+From the command line, type: 'type: sh MAKEDEV da##' (where ## > 15, e.g. da18) and press <Enter>. - 3.
+Repeat the step for any additional devices.
+To check the number of devices in the system, use the command "dmesg \mid more". - 4.
+Once you have created the required device nodes, bring up the /stand/sysinstall application and go to configure -> Fdisk.
 The screen correctly displays all the drives in the system.

-Status: No Fix.
-See the "Summary Table of Changes".

-8. Unsigned Driver Warning During Software Installation

-OS: Windows 2000 and Windows XP

-Problem: During installation, a pop-up window will appear indicating the presence of an unsigned driver.
-This does not affect the functionality of the product.

-Implication: Pop-up warning window during installation.

-Workaround: None.
-Bypass and continue with installation.

-9. Unable to Open NWPA.NLM File During Netware 5.0 Installation
+6. Unable to Open NWPA.NLM File During Netware 5.0 Installation the server boot directory during NW5.0 installation.
+This can happen if